-Can your Pelvic Floor Muscles be contributing to Erectile Dysfunction?
+Can Your Pelvic Floor Muscles Be Contributing To Erectile Dysfunction?

 Erectile dysfunction is defined by the National Institute of Health as the “inability to achieve or maintain an erection sufficient for satisfactory sexual performance”.

-It may affect 10% of healthy men and increasing number of men with co-morbidities such as high blood pressure, diabetes and heart disease.
+It may affect 10% of healthy men and an increasing number of men with co-morbidities such as high blood pressure, diabetes and heart disease.

 Pelvic Floor and Erectile Dysfunction

-Trigger points and subsequent weakness in the pelvic floor muscles can play a role in the venogenic form of erectile dysfunction.
+Trigger points and subsequent weakness in the pelvic floor muscles can play a role in the venogenic form of erectile problems.
 The bulbocavernosus muscle of the pelvic floor compresses the deep dorsal vein of the penis to prevent the outflow of blood from an enlarged penis.
-If there is weakness in the pelvic floor and in particular the bulbocavernosus muscle outflow of blood may not be prevented as well, leading to erectile dysfunction.
+If there is a weakness in the pelvic floor and in particular the bulbocavernosus muscle outflow of blood may not be prevented as well, leading to erectile dysfunction.